Every social media channel is different.

-Fortunately, we’ve condensed the most important social media best practices you need to know into one easy-to-skim list.
+Fortunately, this post has condensed the most important social media best practices every business should follow in one easy-to-skim list.

-- How different tactics can help you create a strong social media presence across channels.
+- Which tactics help most to create a strong social media presence across the most important channels.

 - How to understand strategic and tactical best practices to help you plan and execute better social media marketing.